Burton Cummings

 Burton Lorne Cummings (born December 31, 1947) is a Canadian musician and songwriter.
-He led the Guess Who during that band's most successful period from 1965 to 1975, and has since had a lengthy solo career.
+He led the Guess Who during the band's most successful period from 1965 to 1975, and has since had a lengthy solo career.

 Cummings has been inducted into the Canadian Music Industry Hall of Fame and the Canadian Songwriters Hall of Fame, and has been cited as one of the most influential performers in Canadian rock music.
 He has also been named as an officer of the Order of Canada and Order of Manitoba.
 The Burton Cummings Theatre and Burton Cummings Community Centre in Winnipeg are named in his honour.

 Career

 Early years

 Cummings was born and raised in Winnipeg by his mother and maternal grandparents, after his father left the family during his infancy.
 He attended St. John's High School but dropped out at age 17 to pursue a career in music.
 The school granted him an honorary diploma in 2010.

-In 1964, Cummings joined local R&B band the Deverons (not to be confused with an American group called the Devrons) on piano and vocals.
+In 1964 Cummings joined local R&B band the Deverons (not to be confused with an American group called the Devrons) on piano and vocals.
 The Deverons released two singles locally in Winnipeg.
 In early 1966, shortly after his 18th birthday, Cummings joined another regionally successful band, Chad Allan & The Expressions, to replace departed keyboardist Bob Ashley.
 Cummings also took on lead vocal duties in conjunction with group leader Chad Allan.

 This group had been subjected to a record company publicity stunt in which their 1965 hit single "Shakin' All Over" was released anonymously with the message "Guess Who?" to trick listeners into thinking it was by a famous British Invasion band.
 Disc jockeys announced the single as being by someone called "Guess Who?", forcing the group to accept the nickname; their latest releases had been issued under the name Chad Allan & The Expressions with "Guess Who?" displayed prominently on the covers.